Natal Plum

 Perennial

 Natal plum is the salt-tolerant hedge with milky sap and red fruit that tastes like cranberry propaganda — glossy leaves, thorns for trespasser feedback, and flowers that perfume evenings.
-Fruit is edible ripe; unripe and other plant parts are not snack material. subtropical and tropical Americas coastal 9b+ often works inland with mulch on cold nights. ☀️💧 Sun and Water Requirements: - Full sun for dense growth and fruit; tolerates light shade with fewer flowers. - Well-drained soil; tolerates sandy coastal sites and moderate salt spray. - Drought-tolerant when established; occasional deep watering improves fruit plumpness. ✂️ Methods to Propagate: - Semi-hardwood cuttings with warmth and humidity root reliably. - Seeds: slow and variable; cuttings win the backyard timeline.
+Fruit is edible ripe; unripe and other plant parts are not snack material. subtropical and tropical Americas coastal 9b+ often works inland with mulch on cold nights.
+Full sun for dense growth and fruit; tolerates light shade with fewer flowers.
+Well-drained soil; tolerates sandy coastal sites and moderate salt spray.
+Drought-tolerant when established; occasional deep watering improves fruit plumpness.
+Semi-hardwood cuttings with warmth and humidity root reliably.
+Seeds: slow and variable; cuttings win the backyard timeline.
+Natal Plum: pick peak flavor when fruits soften slightly and detach easily -- birds are a parallel calendar.
+Harvest after dew dries to reduce mold in baskets.
+Jam batches same day if humidity is high; acid and sugar balance matter more than Instagram gloss.

 Good Neighbors